Meet our Teachers

 Primary School Teacher

-During her time off from teaching, Melinda loves spending time with her family, reading, and taking long hikes with her dogs in the forest.
+During her time off from teaching, Melinda loves spending time with her three children, reading, and hiking with her dogs in the forest.

 -